In Loving Memory of Helen White

 Annual Memorial Scholarships

 Helen White JAM Instrument Scholarship Fund a program for high-quality instruments to become permanently available to current JAM students who have a dedication to old time and bluegrass music.
-Cycles of application will occur annually each spring.

 Helen White JAM Higher Education Scholarship Fund As many JAM students are choosing their future paths after high school graduation, scholarships will be available on an annual basis for those learners interested in pursuing a field of study in traditional music or Appalachian studies.